dewan-lisan/dewan-lisan.github.io/_posts/2025-07-24-genai-core-concepts.md

 - Top-p Sampling: Selects from the smallest set of tokens whose cumulative probability ≤ p.
 Example: p = 0.3 → use the most probable tokens that together make up 30% probability mass.

 #### Temperature
-Its a **Softmax output** settings, controls randomness by scaling the probability distribution.
+It's a **Softmax output** settings, controls randomness by scaling the probability distribution.
 - Higher temp -> more creative
 - Lower temp -> more focused.
 - Default softmax behavior = 1